 Given the uncertainties involved surrounding recovery of these amounts, along with substantiating the Company's current beneficial ownership of these assets, during the year ended June 30, 2013, the Company fully provided against this amount through a charge to discontinued operations in the amount of \$1,000,185.
-The Company is however pursuing this matter vigorously and in the event of recovery through successful litigation, the Company would record a gain on settlement of litigation.
+The Company has successful concluded the suit, and received a discount in legal and professional fees as a result of a settlement agreement.

 - b) Liberty Mutual Insurance Company asserted a claim against the Kirkness (USA) for unpaid premium of US\$142,374 plus interest, costs of suit and attorney's fees.
 The amount in dispute is included in accounts payable and accrued liabilities.
 Note: Under Nevada Law, The Company is not responsible for the debts of its subsidiary as it is simply a shareholder. - c) On February 13, 2013, the Company was served with a Notice of Civil Claim by Bill Jefferies, CuMoCo's former Chief Financial Officer, Corporate Secretary and director, relating to management fees that Mr. Jefferies has claimed are owed to him in the amount of \$107,510.
-Subsequent to June 30, 2013, the Company filed a Notice of Civil Claim against Mr. Jefferies and other former members of management (Note 22). - d) In the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
+Subsequent to June 30, 2013, the Company filed a Notice of Civil Claim against Mr. Jefferies and other former members of management (Note 22).
+As of December 31, 2014, this suit has been successfully resolved - d) In the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
 The drill supplies were shipped directly by the supplier to a Mexican company owned by a former director and officer of the Company.
-During the year ended June 30, 2014, Kirkness and the Company were served with a Notice of Civil Claim by the supplier. - e) A lawsuit was filed by International Energy & Mineral Resources Investment (Hong Kong) Company Limited ("IEMR HK") against Shaun Dykes (President and CEO) and American CuMo Mining Corporation for the default in the USD\$1,500,000 and CAD\$1,500,000 convertible notes (Note 10).
+During the year ended June 30, 2014, Kirkness and the Company were served with a Notice of Civil Claim by the supplier.
+Note: Under Nevada Law, The Company is not responsible for the debts of its subsidiary as it is simply a shareholder.

+- e) A lawsuit was filed by International Energy & Mineral Resources Investment (Hong Kong) Company Limited ("IEMR HK") against Shaun Dykes (President and CEO) and American CuMo Mining Corporation for the default in the USD\$1,500,000 and CAD\$1,500,000 convertible notes (Note 10).
 IEMR HK is a company which is controlled by Mr. Hongxue Fu, who was the Chairman of the Company at the time the lawsuit was filed.
-This lawsuit was filed on June 17, 2014 and stayed on July 17, 2014.

-f) IEMR HK filed an additional lawsuit in an attempt to place the Company into receivership.
+This lawsuit was filed on June 17, 2014 and stayed on July 17, 2014 with costs awarded to the company and Mr. Dykes. - f) IEMR HK filed an additional lawsuit in an attempt to place the Company into receivership.
 The Company is vigorously defending this lawsuit.
-This was filed July 21, 2014, just prior to the shareholderrequisitioned general meeting and was adjourned on August 1, 2014 at the request of the opposing counsel.
+This was filed July 21, 2014, just prior to the shareholder-requisitioned general meeting and was adjourned on August 1, 2014 at the request of the opposing counsel.
+The lawsuit was successfully concluded as a dismissal agreement was achieved on January 27, 2015.